amitKhayargoli/AttendAI/README.md

 # AttendAI

 AttendAI is an innovative **Facial Recognition Attendance Management** platform designed to revolutionize how educational institutions and organizations track attendance.
 By integrating advanced facial recognition technology with a seamless user experience, AttendAI automates attendance marking, eliminates manual errors, and enhances security.
-Our platform enables real-time attendance verification through face detection, reducing the need for physical interaction and saving valuable time for teachers and administrators.
-With robust analytics and reporting features, AttendAI helps institutions monitor attendance patterns, improve accountability, and make data-driven decisions.

 Built with modern web technologies, AttendAI offers a responsive and intuitive interface accessible on all devices, ensuring that attendance management is effortless and reliable.

 ---